M1 M3 M6 Online FAQ:

 ASI Wise reserves the right to make changes to the modular programme, lecturers and venues for postponed modules.
 Delegates will be given sufficient notice of all and any changes, to cancel or reschedule should dates and venues offered to be unsuitable at the time.

-Please contact us via our What’s App group to answer all other general questions and if you have any further more personal issues and queries, please email us at firstname.lastname@example.org.
+Please contact us via our Telegram and What’s App groups to answer all other general questions and if you have any further more personal issues and queries, please email us at email@example.com.

 Please note that the lecturers are all working therapists, so replies to personal queries and questions may take up to 5 working days to receive a response.